 Author of the book Plastic Purge: How to Use Less Plastic, Eat Better, Keep Toxins Out of Your Body and Help Save the Sea Turtles, SanClements is an advocate for wise plastic consumption.
-SanClements will explore the ‘good, the bad, and the ugly’ of plastics, with recommendations for which plastic products to embrace, reduce, and eliminate.
+SanClements explores the ‘good, the bad, and the ugly’ of plastics, with recommendations for which plastic products to embrace, reduce, and eliminate.
 By using plastics selectively, SanClements offers practical tips to benefit the environment and help us lead healthier lives.

 Dr. Michael SanClements leads the Terrestrial Instrument Science Team at the National Ecological Observatory Network (NEON) and is an Associate Faculty Member of the Institute of Arctic and Alpine Research at the University of Colorado, Boulder.
 Mike is a forest soil scientist whose research has expanded into the limnology and the biogeochemistry of temperate and polar ecosystems.
 Beyond research, SanClements is interested in science outreach, journalism, and climate adaptation.